genshibangou16/dump1090-fa-Mobile-UI/README.md

 # Mobile UI for dump1090-fa
-Add one file to make dump1090-fa web interface Mobile-Friendly!
+Add one file to make dump1090-fa web interface Mobile Friendly!
 Let's fit your PiAware SkyAware with mobile.
 Installation is super easy, it may take only five minutes.